ICAEW.com works better with JavaScript enabled.

 Access to our exclusive resources is for specific groups of students, users, subscribers and members.

-ICAEW's Tax Faculty provides answers to questions concerning the introduction of Making Tax Digital income tax self assessment from April 2024.
+ICAEW's Tax Faculty provides answers to questions concerning the introduction of Making Tax Digital income tax self assessment (MTD ITSA) from April 2026.

 Is there a digital exclusion exemption for MTD ITSA?

 Yes, with the same wording as for MTD VAT.
-Applications will not open until sometime in 2023.
+Applications will not open until shortly before the first taxpayers are mandated from April 2026.
 Apply for an exemption from Making Tax Digital for Income Tax.

 MTD ITSA covers income from self-employment and property.
 How is other income reported?